-"PROCEDURE" Returns information on the usage of stored procedures for each site within within each stored procedure.
+"PROCEDURE" Returns information on the usage of stored procedures for each site within

+"PROCEDUREDETAIL"

+Returns detailed performance information about the individual statements within each stored procedure.
 PROCEDUREDETAIL returns information for each statement in each procedure, grouped by site and partition within the database cluster.
 The information includes the name of the procedure, the name of the statement, the number of invocations (for each site), and selected performance information on minimum, maximum, and average execution time.